 I also talked with the interviewers – perhaps more honestly than I should.
 I thought it was a longshot to be hired, and so at the end of the interview, I’d ask what they’d recommend I should do if they said no in order to be better prepared next time.

 I asked about them because I wanted to know what they’d done to get the job.
 With one interviewer, it even turned out that we knew people in common.
 I asked about the case and whether it was real.
 I guess auditioning day-after-day helps with nerves, but it made the interview feel much more like a coffee or a conversation – which I liked better than the alternative!

 I was pretty shy about this, as I knew my business background was limited, but I also did about 40 live-case interviews.
 That made such a difference to my performance, as it’s so very different when you’re sitting in front of someone!

-Once I knew the tapes well enough to know what the interviewee would say, I'd either speak along with them or pause the tape and try and 'play that role,' as if I was the person on the tape and not myself.
+Once I knew the audio well enough to know what the interviewee would say, I’d either speak along with them or pause and try and ‘play that role,’ as if I was the person on the audio and not myself.
 It sounds mad, but I got lots of feedback from live interviews to say that my confidence was shaky, and this tactic made all the difference because I imitated their (sometimes your) confidence in my answers.

 Thank you again.
 I’m so grateful to you.
 I did read your letter about how you questioned your own success compared to your friends, and I don’t know how you can given the difference that you make in people’s lives.
 I look forward to your new-hires newsletter.